Manhattan Center for Science and Mathematics: History

 The precursor of MCSM in the same building, Benjamin Franklin High School opened in 1934 and was sited at 200 Pleasant Avenue, between 114th Street and 116th Street.
 A long-time principal there was pioneering educational theorist Leonard Covello, the city's first Italian-American principal.

 The New York City Board of Education shuttered the school in June 1982 for performance issues and converted the building into a four-year high school, the Manhattan Center for Science and Mathematics, and a grade 6-8 middle school, the Isaac Newton Middle School for Math and Science, effective September 1982.
+A CNN news clip can be seen highlighting the effective changes made during the transition from Benjamin Franklin High School to MCSM.
+It contrasts the school's transformation with the socioeconomic conditions of the surrounding area, illustrating the impact these changes had on students' perspectives and education.

+Nearby Landmarks & Institutions

+Mount Sinai Hospital: A major medical institution located nearby, contributing to the area's significance in healthcare and research.

+Marcus Garvey Park: A local park providing green space, recreational activities, and a cultural hub for the community.

+Harlem's Cultural Scene: The neighborhood is home to a wealth of historical and cultural landmarks, such as the Apollo Theater, the Studio Museum in Harlem, and the Schomburg Center for Research in Black Culture.

+Revitalization Projects

+East Harlem has been a focus for revitalization and community development in recent years, with new parks, businesses, and public spaces emerging.
+Initiatives like the East Harlem Neighborhood Plan aim to address affordable housing and community engagement, making the area a mix of modern growth with a focus on community preservation.

 Description

 Like all New York City high schools, admission is by application.
 Admission priority for Manhattan Center is given first to students attending the Isaac Newton Junior High School, which shares the campus with Manhattan Center; second to students residing in District 4; and then to other residents citywide.

 The academic performance of this school is extremely high, as measured by New York State Regents Examinations scores, scholarship rates and a 95% graduation rate.
 MCSM is consistently one of the highest performing schools in the State of New York.
 In 2007, David Jimenez became the Principal.
 In 2009, MCSM graduated 97% of its students.
 Students graduating from Manhattan Center have attended top-notch colleges, including Ivy League colleges.

 The curriculum includes Advanced Placement courses and special programs, and research and internship opportunities.
-The school offers AP World History, AP Art History, AP Macroeconomics, AP US Government, AP US History, AP English Language and Composition, AP English Literature and Composition, AP Calculus AB, AP Calculus BC, AP Physics C, AP Biology, AP Chemistry, AP Statistics, AP Computer Science Principles, AP Spanish Language and Culture and AP Spanish Literature and Culture.
+The school offers AP World History, AP Art History, AP Macroeconomics, AP US Government, AP US History, AP English Language and Composition, AP English Literature and Composition, AP Precalculus, AP Calculus AB, AP Calculus BC, AP Physics C, AP Biology, AP Chemistry, AP Statistics, AP Computer Science Principles, AP Spanish Language and Culture and AP Spanish Literature and Culture.
 There are several honors and accelerated courses.